Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

         cd SampleApp
         .\deploymentscript.ps1

-5. You will be prompted to supply a unique application name and a location (default is `eastus`).
+5. You will be prompted to supply a unique application name and a location (default is `eastus`). **It is best to leave this at 'eastus'**.
 A resource group for the resources would be created with the same name.
 6. Once deployment is complete, browse to the running sample application with your browser.

         https://<app_name>.azurewebsites.net